sen99/AI/README.md

 ![accuracy of each class](https://user-images.githubusercontent.com/59045457/91306890-2c4e9d80-e7e8-11ea-9a3e-7907b94b7c6b.png)

 ## Why choose 2step?
-### Before trained 2 step model , I trained auto encoder and detection separately. it turns out that the two modules do not need the same feature quantity.
+### Before trained 2 step model , I trained autoencoder and detection separately. it turns out that the two modules do not need the same feature quantity.
 ### The detector only needs to look at the feature amount of the subject, but the auto encoder needs to learn including the background.
 ### In other words, the detector only needs to look at the feature amount of the subject, but the auto encoder needs to learn including the background.
 ### Therefore, in order to make an end-to-end system with high performance, I thought that the size of the model would be quite large.